4ntoine/ServiceDiscovery-java/README.md

 ## Intro

-It's a simple service discovery framework like Bonjour implemented in pure Java.
+It's a simple service discovery protocol like Bonjour and framework implemented in pure Java.
 Services are available to publish their :
 * int port (required)
 * string type (required)